EllieTheYeen/ellietheyeen.github.io/_posts/2024-02-01-3d-printer-done-snapshot.md

 ---
 layout: post
-title: Get notifications when 3D prints are done in Octoprint
+title: Get notifications when 3D prints are done in OctoPrint
 date: 2024-02-01 20:49
 tags:
-photography
+- photography
-3dprinting
+- 3dprinting
-octoprint
+- octoprint
-python
+- python
-shell
+- shell
 ---

 When you have 3D prints in OctoPrint it is convenient to know when a print is done and how it looks.
 Since Octoprint already tends to be set up with a webcam or other camera in mind this is quite easy to set up.